 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Europe: Jill Taylor of Jet Set World Travel.

-After a study-abroad experience in France and a stint living in northern Italy, Jill found herself planning so many pan-European itineraries for family and friends that she decided to go into the travel business.
-Now living in Chicago and working at Jet Set World Travel, she arranges elaborate trips worldwide, but with a focus on Europe.
-When you prefer the comfort and convenience of a U.S.-based travel advisor—someone who will handle everything from airfare to travel insurance—to the narrow focus of an in-country destination specialist, Jill is the ticket.
-Contact her if it’s your first trip to Europe and you’re not sure where you want to go, or you’re trying to combine three or four European countries and can’t figure out the smartest logistics, or you’ve got multiple travel companions flying in from multiple cities and you need someone to mastermind the whole thing.
+After a study-abroad experience in France and a stint living in northern Italy, Jill found herself planning so many pan-Western-European itineraries for family and friends that she decided to go into the travel business.
+Now living in Chicago, she enjoys coordinating trips that combine several countries, utilizing small, local, Europe-based travel firms for the arrangements in each spot.
+Contact her when you prefer using one point person who is based in the U.S.—someone who will handle everything from transatlantic airfare to travel insurance—to using a different on-site destination specialist for every country on your itinerary.
+In other words, reach out if it’s your first trip to Europe and you’re not sure where you want to go, or you’re trying to combine three or four countries and can’t figure out the smartest way, or you’ve got multiple travel companions arriving from multiple cities and you need someone to mastermind the whole thing.
 Or, if what you really want is a group tour, she can point you to the best for your particular needs.

 What to See and Do